shivkumar98/OCP-Java-Examples/src/chapter_3/chapter_3_2_working_with_generics/README.md

 ![](screenshots/2023-01-01-11-04-12.png)

-## Type Erasure
+## 🟦 Type Erasure

-When we use a generics, like when we replace T with Robot, the compiuler replaces all references to T in Crate with Object.
+When we use a generics, like when we replace T with Robot, the compiler replaces all references to T in Crate with Object.
 Hence generics are actually just Object types.
 The Crate class which is created looks like the following:

 ```java
 public class Crate {